 G1 Annual Confirmation

-CMA members must confirm their compliance with this Code of Ethics and Standards of Practice annually.
-Each member organization has a designated Voting Member who must sign the compliance clause on their membership application and annual renewal:
+CMA members must confirm their compliance with this Canadian Marketing Code of Ethics & Standards annually.
+Each member organization has a designated Voting Corporate Member who must sign the compliance clause on their membership application and annual renewal:

-"My company/organization agrees to comply with the CMA Code of Ethics and Standards of Practice, to participate in CMA’s Operation Integrity program, and, for the purposes of marketing to consumers, to participate in the CMA Do Not Mail service".
+"With payment, my organization agrees to the following: 1) to comply with the Canadian Marketing Code of Ethics & Standards and to review and familiarize itself with any updates that have taken place over the past year, and 2) for the purposes of marketing to consumers, to participate in CMA's Do Not Mail service".

 G2 Supporting the Code